ESG Questionnaire Response - Ninety One

 Ninety One joined the Net Zero Asset Managers Initiative in 2021, committing to reach net zero emissions by 2050 or sooner.
 We published our transition plan in 2022, which includes 2030 targets for our investments and operations.

 As an investment manager, the largest contribution to our carbon footprint is from the investments that we make on behalf of our clients.
-At the same time, in line with our purpose, we want to contribute to a better world and aim to run our business sustainably.
+At the same time, in line with our purpose, we want to contribute to a better world, and aim to run our business sustainably.
 We are committed to reducing emissions across our own operations and locations and have set a 2030 target to reduce absolute Scope 1&2 emissions by 46%.
-In financial year 2024, our Scope 1 and 2 emissions increased by 3%.
-However, compared with 2019, our baseline year, our Scope 1 and 2 emissions have decreased by 25%, and we remain on track for our 2030 target.
+As at 31 March 2025, we had reduced absolute Scope 1 and 2 emissions (location based) by 61% vs. our baseline of 2019.
+This was primarily due to a temporary reduction in office space at our interim Cape Town location.
+This is expected to normalise once we return to our refurbished office, albeit at a lower level than historical emissions given the focus on sustainability during the refurbishment project.
+Our target is a reduction of 46% by 2030.

-2. Energy consumption in kWh for Scope 1 and Scope 2.
+16. Energy consumption in kWh for Scope 1 and Scope 2.
+Global includes UK GHG emissions.

-Our carbon footprint was calculated in accordance with the international Greenhouse Gas (鈥淕HG鈥) Protocol鈥檚 Corporate Accounting and Reporting Standard (revised edition).
+We measure and report our carbon emissions following the Greenhouse Gas (鈥淕HG鈥) Protocol鈥檚 Corporate Accounting and Reporting Standard (revised edition).
+This allows us to track progress against our carbon-reduction targets transparently.
 We measure and report our carbon using both location- and market-based methodologies.
 We believe this provides the most transparent and accurate view of our operational carbon footprint.

 13. For the mandate you manage for Queen鈥檚, what percentage of equity holdings (if applicable) have credible net zero commitments?
 Please answer on both an equally-weighted and market cap-weighted basis.